dakomura/histo_patch/README.rst

 ========
 histopatch [OPTIONS] PATH_TO_WSI PATH_TO_SAVE_DIRECTORY:

-Options:
+.. _script-help:

+Script Help
+Here is the restructured help for the script in raw text format and in English.

+Options
-  -a, --annotation_type [ndpa|qupath]
-                                  file type of annotation (ndpa or qupath (GeoJSON(Pretty JSON))) -s, --annotation_shape [all|line|area]
-                                  annotation shape (all, line, area) -c, --color TEXT                used colors (white,black,red,green,blue,cyan
-                                  ,magenta,yellow) in annotation for ndpa or ( None,Tumor,Stroma,Immune_cells,Necrosis,Othe
+-a, --annotation_type [ndpa|qupath] : File type of annotation (ndpa or qupath (GeoJSON (Pretty JSON))) -s, --annotation_shape [all|line|area] : Annotation shape (all, line, area) -c, --color TEXT : Colors used in annotation for ndpa (white, black, red, green, blue, cyan, magenta, yellow) or for QuPath (None, Tumor, Stroma, Immune_cells, Necrosis, Other, Region, Ignore, Positive, Negative)
-                                  r,Region,Ignore,Positive,Negative) for
-                                  QuPath
-  --line_as_area                  line annotation in ndpa file is treated as
+--line_as_area : Line annotation in ndpa file is treated as closed area --src_size FLOAT : Patch size in the original WSI
-                                  closed area
-  --src_size FLOAT                patch size in the original WSI -m, --micrometer                specify src_size in micrometer
+-m, --micrometer : Specify src_size in micrometer (default: pixels) --patch_size INTEGER : Output patch size
-                                  (default:pixels)
-  --patch_size INTEGER            output patch size --num_patch INTEGER             number of patches for each annotation shape --nparent INTEGER               number of parent directories kept in the
+--num_patch INTEGER : Number of patches for each annotation shape --nparent INTEGER : Number of parent directories kept in the output --help : Show this message and exit.
-                                  output
-  --help                          Show this message and exit.

 Prerequisites
 ==============